retail store layout design

 • The loop layout, on the other hand, guides customers along a circular path, exposing them to various product displays.

-• Another option is the free flow layout, which offers flexibility in positioning merchandise and encourages exploration.
+• Another option is the free-flow layout, which offers flexibility in positioning merchandise and encourages exploration.

 • Lastly, the spine layout features a central aisle, with merchandise displayed on either side, creating a clear focal point.